 For more information please click here.

 Please note that no search engine is ever 100% safe.
 Ilmington has substantive security controls on all devices which children and adults use.
-Children are always monitored when using Search Engines and the message of "tell an adult", when something doesn't 'feel right' is reinforced through out E-Learning and E-Safety programmes in school.
+Children are always monitored when using Search Engines and the message of "tell an adult", when something doesn't 'feel right' is reinforced through our online safety learning in school.

-Swiggle is our recommended 'child-safe' search engine.
+Swiggle is our recommended 'child-safe' search engine for use at home.
 Click here to discover more.

 Qustodio Parental Control Software.